IrineosMagou/Parallel_Systems/README.md

 - **OpenMP**   -- Compiler-assisted parallelism using pragmatic directives.
 - **MPI**      -- Message passing for distributed systems and multi-node parallelism.

-These projects highlight the **strengths, use case and trade-offs** of each approach.
+These projects highlight the **strengths, use cases and trade-offs** of each approach.
 They also illustrate common challenges in parallel computing, such as:
 - Memory sharing and race conditions
 - Synchronization mechanisms
 - Load balancing and work distribution